 Actually, there is nothing about the method as it works on older Motorola phones as well as the newer Moto X and G line of devices.
 It just requires the correct logo.bin file for a specific Motorola model and can be pushed to the device within seconds.
 In this case, the credit for providing us the logo file for the Moto X devices goes to Helvio88 from XDA.
 To remove “bootloader unlocked” warning from your Moto X or 2nd Gen. Moto X, you just need the stock or a custom logo file with a single fastboot command.
 Now, let’s see how to remove that clumsy warning text from the boot screen.

-- If you are able to see the bootloader unlocked warning screen, we presume that you already have unlocked bootloader on your Moto X.
+- If you are able to see the bootloader unlocked warning screen, we presume that you already have unlocked the bootloader on your Moto X.

 - Either setup ADB and Fastboot on your computer, or download the Minimal Fastboot tool and unzip it: mfastboot-v2.zip